-- Lack of education and clarity about business continuity: Staff is unclear and unaware of what business continuity is and what to do in a crisis.
+- Lack of education and clarity about business continuity: Staff is unclear and unaware of business continuity and what to do in a crisis.

 - Lack of BCP testing: Although there is a plan, it is not robustly tested.
 Therefore, the organization isn’t ready to deploy it.

 - Limited work-from-home capability: Staff is unable or has limited potential to work from home.

 - Lack of clarity regarding who leads and who supports BCP: Successful BCP execution requires clearly defined leaders and support personnel to take ownership of the plan.

 - A limited distinction between leaders and BCP leaders: Role clarity is essential.
 Staff need to know whom to follow and who is doing what during a disruption.

 - Inability to quickly deploy a rapid response team: In a crisis, a predefined team should be deployed to tackle the most immediate problems.

 - Ineffective external communication: Customers need the same clarity as employees.
 Without it, customers may feel anxious and lose trust in the brand.
 It is essential to use various channels to inform customers, e.g., online, IVR, email.

 - Ineffective internal communication: In a crisis, it’s crucial to hear concise and decisive messaging.
 Staff must know what the organization is doing and what they need to do.
 Communicate through multiple channels, e.g., in-person (if possible), video/audio call, email and social media.